Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 After intensive study of the topic and its history, I was able to discover a wealth of facets and long-standing traditions in the philosophy of life and work in Scandinavian culture, which inspired me to write this article.

 Scandinavian design is so much more than just the collection of furniture, rugs, throws, and sleek lamps in a room.
-From electronics and fashion to decorative objects and luxury accessories like Watches , architecture and interior design, Nordic design, and especially elements of Scandinavian minimalism, have found their way into every aspect of our lives.
+From electronics and fashion to decorative objects and luxury accessories like Watches , and from architecture to interior design, Nordic design, and especially elements of Scandinavian minimalism, have found their way into every aspect of our lives.

 Let's take a step back and start at the very beginning…